Vintage Kansas City .com

 Convention Hall

-The original Convention Hall opened to the public in February, 1899.
-Less than a year later, on April 4, 1900, Convention Hall burned down, three months before the national Democratic Convention was scheduled to take place.
+On April 4, 1900, Convention Hall burned to the ground, just three months before the Democratic Convention was scheduled to take place.
+Citizens came together with financial contributions and manpower to meet an impossible deadline.
 Construction crews worked around the clock, and 90 days later the rebuilding of Convention Hall was completed, and William Jennings Bryan was nominated to run for President on the Democratic ticket.

 Rebuilt Convention Hall, Kansas City, Missouri

 Convention Hall continued serving Kansas City until 1937, when it was razed two years after the completion of Municipal Auditorium, which still stands today.
+At one time the building was painted red:

 Interior of Convention Hall